Aueaphum2541/Ray-Folk-Pun-Project2024/README.md

 ![image](https://github.com/Aueaphum2541/Ray-Folk-Pun-Project2024/assets/109651869/5db47476-e9c5-4a91-936e-4eaef0677feb)

 ## Objectives
-1. objective 1
-2. objecrtive 2
-3. objective 3

-## Stakeholder
-1. Wheelchair Company
-2. Physical Therapy
-3. Wheelchair Coach

-## User Stories

-1. US1: as an owner, I want to register a device with my home WiFi network, so that I can use it.

-     i. acceptance criteria #1 I can fill SSID/password of my home WiFi

-     ii. acceptance criteria #2 I can check my device is online

-**Objectives:**

 1. **Enhance User Independence:**
    - **Objective:** Improve the self-reliance of wheelchair users by providing a comprehensive evaluation system.
    - **Key Results:** Users should be able to assess their wheelchair usage abilities independently.